casudo/Hevy-Insights/README.md

 > For other inquiries, feel free to contact me -> [casudo](https://github.com/casudo)

 Clone/download the repository and follow the steps below.

+## Swagger Documentation

+The OpenAPI specification for the Hevy API endpoints is located in `docs/swagger.yaml`.
+You can see it online via [my GitHub Pages](https://casudo.github.io/Hevy-Insights).

 ## Backend Setup